.png)

 Both these methods help in increasing your website’s DR is one of the best investments you can make, as it will help you increase the number of keywords you rank for.

-But now we need to find a method to increase our DR in an affordable way.
+We need to find a method to increase our DR in an affordable way.

 You can increase DR manually with backlinks, but the process is expensive, slow, and unscalable.